 What is Malware?

-- Your computer may be infected by following a link, downloading online attachments or opening an attachment in an unsolicited/phishing email.
+- Fraudsters often pretend to be well-known organisations and ask you to click a malicious link or open an attachment.
+Your computer may be infected by following a link, downloading online attachments or opening an attachment in a phishing email.

-- Once activated Malware can redirect you to bogus screens, display on screen prompts and warning messages designed to persuade you to enter security information.
+- Once activated, malware can redirect you to bogus screens, and display prompts and warning messages designed to persuade you to enter security information.

 - Ransomware can take control and encrypt your files and demand a ransom to release them and restore your data.

-- Once infected your computer is likely to run slowly as the malicious software works to intercept the data, particularly when you are logging in to your online account..
+- Once infected, your device is likely to run slowly as the malicious software works to intercept data, particularly when you’re logging in to your online accounts.

-- Be careful of the websites you visit and when downloading content that appears attractive or useful.
-It may be downloading potential Malware on to your computer.
-Check it is genuine and from an official source.
+- Be wary of the websites you visit, especially when downloading content that appears attractive or useful.
+It may be downloading potential malware to your device.
+Check it’s genuine and from an official source.

-- Keep your browser updated to the latest version to ensure your browser security protection is as up to date as possible.
+- Keep your browser updated to the latest version, and run all required patches, to ensure your browser security protection is as strong as it can be.

 Always think twice and make double checking second nature